An-314/better-numbering/demo.typ

 You can directly re-apply to change the numbering style, for example, to create an *appendix*:
 #show: better-numbering.with(
-  counter-depth: 3,
-  matheq-depth: 3,
   offset: 0,
-  reset-figure-kinds: (image, table, raw),
+  reset-figure-kinds: (image, table, raw, "custom-kind"),
   fig-depth: 3,
   fig-outline: "I.a.1",
   fig-color: blue,